Now, another new species has evolved: Stronger, smarter, and dedicated to our annihilation.

 Not only do the new hominids have cloning and nanotechnology that they use to attempt to "convert" humans into more of them, but they can also interbreed with humans with the offspring always being a member of the new species.
 By the end of the show's run, the knowledge of the new species, dubbed homo dominant, becomes public, and an inter-species war appears to be brewing, as radicals on both sides are determined to wipe out the evolutionary rivals, while other factions on both sides are working towards a peaceful solution.

 - Artifact Alias: Tom Daniels is only ever referred to as "Tom Daniels", even though this is actually the name of a dead federal agent whose identity he took over.

 - Assimilation Plot: Several episodes deal with attempts by the Dominants to use their superior technology to turn humans into more Dominants by modifying DNA with nanites.
 Reversed in other episodes, where human scientists are working on an attempt to turn Dominants into humans.
-Tom volunteers to be a guinea pig and spends several days enjoying human emotions (Dominants are unable to feel compassion, love, and other positive feelings) before finding out that the "cure" would eventually kill him.
+Tom volunteers to be a guinea pig and spends several days enjoying human emotions before finding out that the "cure" would eventually kill him.
 Their genes are also dominant, meaning that their children with humans are always Dominants.

 - Explosive Breeder: One of the traits of Dominant females is their ability to bear four offspring to term at the same time from multiple partners thanks to their four uteri.
 They are also able to start having children at a much younger age (around 9).
 The births are also significantly easier than for humans, requiring less medical intervention.
 The protagonists assume that the species first appeared in a now-deserted Mexican village and rapidly spread from there.
 Their numbers are now in the hundreds of thousands, and the growth is not slowing down.